mat-0/uk.thechels.cod/_pages/flood-warnings.md

 - Flood alert: River Thames and tributaries from Buscot Wick down to Kings Lock
 - High river levels may lead to flooding.

-Flooding of low lying land and roads is expected today, 19 December 2025, particularly along the River Thames between Lechlade and Oxford.
+Flooding of low lying land and roads is expected tonight, 19 December 2025, particularly along the River Thames between Lechlade and Oxford.
 River levels are rising slowly in response to recent rainfall along much of the Upper Thames.
-The forecast is for a dry day today with some further rain through the weekend.
+The forecast is for a dry night with some further rain through the weekend.
 We expect river levels to remain high over the coming days.

 We are monitoring rainfall and river levels.

 Avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 19:00 19 December 2025 or as the situation changes.
+This message will be updated by 09:00 20 December 2025 or as the situation changes.

 - Flood alert: River Wye in Herefordshire
 - High river levels today may lead to flooding.
 Flooding is possible on 19 December 2025.
 Flooding may affect low lying land and roads along the River Wye from Hay on Wye to Ross on Wye.
 Other locations affected may include the A438 between Letton & Willersey, Byford, Bredwardine & Hereford.
 Road closures & diversions on the A438 may be in force.
 Peaks:- Hay on Wye 2.35m on 18/12 AM, Bredwardine 4.22m 18/12 PM, Belmont 4.32m on 18/12 PM, Old Wye Bridge 3.73m on 18/12 PM, Mordiford 4.22m on 18/12 PM, Ross on Wye 3.7m to 3.8m on 19/12 PM.
 We are closely monitoring the situation.
 Take care and avoid walking, cycling or driving through flood water.
 This message will be updated by 10:00AM on 20 December 2025 or as the situation changes.